DFHack/dfhack/docs/Lua API.rst

   Where ``typeInstance`` is a unit, entity, item, job, projectile, building, plant, or interaction instance.
 Gets ``typeDefinition`` and then returns the same as ``getToken(typeDefinition, token)``.
   For units, it gets the token from the race or caste instead if applicable.
-For plants growth items, it gets the token from the plant or plant growth instead if applicable.
+For plant growth items, it gets the token from the plant or plant growth instead if applicable.
 For plants it does the same but with growth number -1.